emkay/tooz.dev/posts/hiring.md

 ## Metrics

-We are probably already doing some of this.
-Collect metrics on everything.
-Feedback, has already been talked about.
-Our friends in recruiting probably have very valuable metrics.
+Collect metrics on everything about the process.
+Your friends in recruiting probably have very valuable metrics.

-Some metrics we should be interested in:
+Some metrics you should be interested in:

 * sourcing vs direct applicants vs referral (referrals can be great, but can also prevent diversity of candidates)
 * how many interviews is each interviewer doing per week? (are they doing too many?
 Interviews can be taxing on both sides of the table)